Hamiltonian learning via quantum Zeno effect: Preliminaries

 with

 and the norm $\|\cdot\|_{\mathrm{op}}$ is taken as the spectral norm.
 Here, $m$ denotes the number of Zeno subspaces determined by the spectral projectors of $U_{\text{kick}}$, and $\xi$ quantifies its inverse spectral gap.
-Hence, to reach an operator-norm error of at most $\epsilon_{\text{Z}}$, it is sufficient to take
+This bound implies that, to reach accuracy $\epsilon_{\text{Z}}$, it suffices to choose

-where $W_{-1}$ is the lower real branch of the Lambert W function.
-For small \(\epsilon_{\text{Z}}\), this expression can be approximated by as

 This result quantifies how well the kicked evolution approximates the target dynamics after projecting onto Zeno subspaces.
-The design of these subspaces determines which Hamiltonian terms of the original evolution are preserved or suppressed in the effective one.
-Specifically, by suppressing interaction terms that couple different parts of the system, we obtain an effective evolution governed by spatially independent local Hamiltonians.
+The design of the kick operator determines the structure of the Zeno subspaces that confine the effective dynamics, allowing us to selectively suppress or preserve terms of the original Hamiltonian and thereby control the system’s effective evolution.
+This control has made the QZE a valuable tool across quantum technologies, with applications ranging from decoherence suppression \cite{Facchi_2004} and subspace stabilization \cite{Facchi_2002} to error correction \cite{Erez_2004}.